confluentinc/cp-docker-images/docs/quickstart.rst

       --rm confluentinc/cp-kafka:3.2.1 \
       kafka-topics --create --topic foo --partitions 1 --replication-factor 1 --if-not-exists --zookeeper localhost:32181

-  You should see the following output in your terminal window:
+  You should see the following:

   ::